-With an emphasis on two-year Institutions of Higher Education (IHEs), the Advanced Technological Education (ATE) program focuses on the education of technicians for the high-technology fields that drive our nation's economy.
-The program involves partnerships between academic institutions (grades 7-12, IHEs) and industry to promote improvement in the education of science and engineering technicians at the undergraduate and secondary institution school levels.
+With a focus on two-year Institutions of Higher Education (IHEs), the Advanced Technological Education (ATE) program supports the education of technicians for the high-technology fields that drive our nation's economy.
+The program involves partnerships between academic institutions (grades 7-12, IHEs), industry, and economic development agencies to promote improvement in the education of science and engineering technicians at the undergraduate and secondary institution school levels.
 The ATE program supports curriculum development; professional development of college faculty and secondary school teachers; career pathways; and other activities.
-The program invites research proposals that advance the knowledge base related to technician education.
-It is expected that projects will be faculty driven and that courses and programs credit bearing, although materials developed may also be used for incumbent worker education.
+The program invites applied research proposals that advance the knowledge base related to technician education.
+It is required that projects be faculty driven and that courses and programs are credit bearing, although materials developed may also be used for incumbent worker education.